Nargott/ReplicatorGo/README.md

 `ignore_older_messages` -- time in ms, older messages, than that, will be ignored (it is for a reason, when messages syncs after service started)
 `is_sending_enabled` -- disables/enables real messages send.
 It should be false on first service start
 `is_print_messages` -- to enable/disable messages printing to a log
+`enable_debug_messages` -- to enable/disable debug messages printing to a log (which and why ignored, etc.)
 `forwarding` -- array of forwarding groups:
  >`group_id` -- which group to process messages from
  >`is_enabled` -- this flag is for disable/enable processing this particular forwarding group